johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   commentary: |
     Oi Macedonia!
 Icona Pop called: they want their song back!

-    This is a floor-filler: it's 80s synth meets 2017 club anthem.
+    This is a floor-filler: it’s 80s synth meets 2017 club anthem.

 - country: "Malta"
   song: "Breathlessly"